Rodolfo Castro Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.12 team ERA that ranks 13th across all MLB pitching staffs.
+- The Brewers have the 12th-ranked team ERA among all MLB pitching staffs (4.06).

-- Brewers pitchers combine to rank 24th in baseball in home runs given up (91 total, 1.3 per game).
+- Brewers pitchers combine to give up 91 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- Miley (3-2 with a 3.67 ERA and 24 strikeouts in 41 2/3 innings pitched) gets the start for the Brewers, his ninth of the season.
+- Peralta (5-6) gets the starting nod for the Brewers in his 14th start of the season.
+He has a 4.61 ERA in 70 1/3 innings pitched, with 75 strikeouts.

-- In his last appearance on Tuesday, May 16, the left-hander threw 1 2/3 innings against the St. Louis Cardinals, giving up one earned run while surrendering one hit.
+- His last time out was on Sunday against the Oakland Athletics, when the right-hander went five innings, surrendering four earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.